Singapore

 Food, heritage, walkability

-Chinatown puts temples, hawker centres, cocktail bars, and office towers within a few minutes of each other.
+Chinatown puts temples, hawker centers, cocktail bars, and office towers within a few minutes of each other.
 Tourist crowds cluster around the main streets, but the area quickly becomes more local once you drift away from the souvenir shops.
 It is one of the easiest parts of Singapore to explore without constantly using the MRT.
 Many visitors end up spending more time here than planned.

 Good for: Hawker food, cultural sights, exploring on foot.